Shergy82/broad-oak-group-app/PUSH_NOTIFICATIONS_GUIDE.md

 # Step-by-Step Guide: Setting Up Push Notifications

 This guide has been simplified to make it as easy as possible to get push notifications running.
-I've automated most of the setup.

 All you need to do is run a few commands from the **built-in terminal** inside this IDE.
 It's very important to use the correct terminal because it's already configured for you.